 Students map the remarkable northward journey of these tiny jewels from Central America and Mexico to Canada and Alaska.
 Through these interrelated investigations, students discover that sunlight drives all living systems and they learn about the dynamic ecosystem that surrounds and connects them.
 Guidelines, lessons, activities, reading connections, and interactive maps are included for each study.
 Spring Only: Weekly updates: Thursdays, February-May.

-Students "join" volunteers who count gray whales migrating past California on their journey to the frigid Arctic.
 Through these interrelated investigations, students discover that sunlight drives all living systems and they learn about the dynamic ecosystem that surrounds and connects them.
 Guidelines, lessons, activities, reading connections, and interactive maps are included for each study.
-Spring Only: Updates: February-June.